Donatus Buongiorno: Politics and civic life

 Donatus Buongiorno was naturalized as a U.S. citizen in 1898 and was politically active in the United States.

 He painted a large portrait of William McKinley which was commissioned during McKinley's 1896 presidential campaign.
 An inscription on the back of the canvas indicates later ownership by a New York camp of the USWV (United Spanish–American War Veterans) and cites (USN) Flying Squadron #16, possibly that of Rear Admiral W.S.
 Schley which launched out of New York on its flagship Brooklyn (CA-3) during the Spanish–American War in 1898.

 In 1908, Buongiorno joined other artists in signing a petition to the U.S. Congress opposing tariffs on imported artwork.

 That same year, Buongiorno sued a famous stage actor, William Faversham, for non-payment of a fee and won.
 Although the press heavily implied that Buongiorno tried to intimidate the actor into paying a not-quite-confirmed commission, Buongiorno received a judgment of $29 plus costs two months later.
 (Other lawsuits and multiple bankruptcies in later years further revealed Faversham’s impecunious history.)

 Death

 Buongiorno died on October 25, 1935, in a suburb of Naples, Italy.

 Personal life

 Buongiorno was married to Teresina La Gatta (b.
-1863, Pomigliano D’Arco, Compania, Italy) from 1888 to her death in 1919, and possibly to Jean Skene (1879–?) from 1919 to an unknown date, perhaps his death in 1935.
+1863, Pomigliano D’Arco, Campania, Italy) from 1888 to her death in 1919, and possibly to Jean Skene (1879–?) from 1919 to an unknown date, perhaps his death in 1935.

 He had one child, with La Gatta, a son, Biagio Buongiorno (1901–1921).

 Nick Buongiorno (1908–1985), an American painter, was his nephew.